Moving Off Campus Policy & Resources

 - graduate students

 - students with dependents

-- undergraduate students younger than 22 years of age who have successfully petitioned the Department of Student Life.
+Undergraduate students may petition the Department of Student Life.
 (Contact the Associate Dean of Students, Manyu Hesse firstname.lastname@example.org)

 A student who meets at least one of these requirements and is vacating a campus room in order to move off campus must contact the MUM Office of Financial Aid before moving to be eligible for a reduction in housing charges for that semester.
 Students who move out of the residence halls after they have registered will not be eligible for a reduction in housing charges for that semester, except when charges must be reduced due to University Withdrawal.

 To find available Fairfield rentals, students should look at

 - The Fairfield Ledger or Fairfield Weekly Reader classified ads

 Further off campus resources are available by downloading the MUM App at mum.campusapp.com

 - Hours: M, T, Th 9:00 – 3:30